-First man created fire.
-Then man learned to cook meat.
-Leap forward 2 million years.
-Today our BBQs create huge bags stuffed with plastic plates, cutlery, food and packaging, all sent to landfill.
-Hang on....are we going backwards??
+We look forward to summer BBQs all year round, but they can be wasteful.
+BBQs create huge bags stuffed with plastic plates, cutlery, food and packaging, all sent to landfill.

-Cutting back BBQ waste is easy with just a few simple changes:
+Luckily, it just takes a little bit of planning to cut back BBQ waste, with just a few simple changes:

-- Disposable plates and cutlery - does anyone actually enjoy using these ?
-Just use the regular plates you have at home!
-If there aren’t enough, but you want to save grandma’s porcelain, buy a few more from a charity store or borrow some from neighbours.
+- Disposable plates and cutlery - does anyone actually enjoy using these?
+Stick with the plates you have at home, and if you need extra, buy a few more from a charity store or borrow some from neighbours.
 Pick a few mismatched plates for a unique look.
 Don’t forget the linen napkins and tablecloths!

 - Last August, Britons threw out a staggering £428 million worth of food from BBQs.
 To cut back food waste, plan carefully and keep the menu simple.
 Well-meaning guests might want to contribute, leaving you with something like 5 potato salads and 16 half-open dips rotting in the fridge.
 Tell your guests what to bring beforehand (hint: it’s probably vino!).
 Keep a few containers to send the left-overs home with your guests.